10 Criteria to Assess Pricing Strategy’s Relevance

 2. Competitive indicators

-In addition to financial indicators, another essential aspect in assessing the relevance of a retail pricing strategy lies in understanding competitive indicators.
+In addition to financial indicators, another essential aspect in assessing the relevance of a retail pricing strategy lies in understanding competitive criteria.
 It is imperative to keep a close eye on the prices charged by direct competitors in order to position your own products wisely in the market.

 Analyzing competitive indicators involves scrutinizing the prices of similar products, assessing current promotions and understanding consumers’ perception of value.
 A delicate balance must be struck between remaining competitive and maintaining acceptable profitability.
 Prices that are too high can deter customers, while prices that are too low can jeopardize profit margins.